nixworks/public/news/2009/12/5/README.md

 ##### Italian Prime Minister
 ### [ Tens of thousands of people take to the streets of Rome in a national "No B Day" demonstration demanding the resignation of Prime Minister Silvio Berlusconi. ](/news/2009/12/5/tens-of-thousands-of-people-take-to-the-streets-of-rome-in-a-national-no-b-day-demonstration-demanding-the-resignation-of-prime-minister.md)
-_Context: Italian Prime Minister, Silvio Berlusconi_
+_Context: Silvio Berlusconi, Italian Prime Minister_

 ##### Russian President
 ### [ Russian President Dmitry Medvedev declares a national day of mourning on December 7 following a nightclub fire which resulted in 109 deaths yesterday. ](/news/2009/12/5/russian-president-dmitry-medvedev-declares-a-national-day-of-mourning-on-december-7-following-a-nightclub-fire-which-resulted-in-109-deaths.md)
-_Context: national day of mourning, nightclub fire, Russian President, Dmitry Medvedev_
+_Context: Dmitry Medvedev, Russian President, national day of mourning, nightclub fire_

 ##### Guinea
 ### [ Guinea's vice-president and defence minister Sekouba Konat of the ruling National Council for Democracy and Development takes charge of the country after leader Moussa Dadis Camara was shot in an assassination attempt. ](/news/2009/12/5/guinea-s-vice-president-and-defence-minister-sekouba-konate-of-the-ruling-national-council-for-democracy-and-development-takes-charge-of-th.md)
-_Context: Moussa Dadis Camara, Sekouba Konat, Guinea, junta_
+_Context: Sekouba Konat, Moussa Dadis Camara, Guinea, junta_

 ##### President
 ### [ The President of the Philippines Gloria Macapagal-Arroyo declares martial law in Maguindanao following the Maguindanao massacre. ](/news/2009/12/5/the-president-of-the-philippines-gloria-macapagal-arroyo-declares-martial-law-in-maguindanao-following-the-maguindanao-massacre.md)
-_Context: martial law, Maguindanao, Gloria Macapagal-Arroyo, President, Maguindanao massacre_
+_Context: Maguindanao, Gloria Macapagal-Arroyo, martial law, President, Maguindanao massacre_

 ##### David Christopher Kelly
 ### [ Six doctors in the United Kingdom are taking legal action to demand a formal inquest into the death of government scientist David Christopher Kelly. ](/news/2009/12/5/six-doctors-in-the-united-kingdom-are-taking-legal-action-to-demand-a-formal-inquest-into-the-death-of-government-scientist-david-christoph.md)